ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The expiring-limit MUST be set to the service limit that is closest to reaching its limit, and the associated time window MUST either be:

-- inferred by the value of RateLimit-Reset field at the moment of the reset, or
+- inferred by the value of RateLimit-Reset header field at the moment of the reset, or
 - communicated out-of-band (e.g. in the documentation).

-The RateLimit-Policy field (see {{ratelimit-policy-field}}), might contain information on the associated time window.
+Example:

 ~~~ example
    RateLimit-Limit: 100
 ~~~

+The RateLimit-Policy header field (see {{ratelimit-policy-field}}), might contain information on the associated time window.

-This field can be sent in a trailer section.
+This field cannot appear in a trailer section.

 ## RateLimit-Policy {#ratelimit-policy-field}

-The "RateLimit-Policy" response field indicates the quota policies currently associated with the client.
+The "RateLimit-Policy" response header field indicates the quota policies currently associated with the client.
 Its value is informative.

 The field is a non-empty List of Items.
 Each item is a [quota policy](#quota-policy).